-- It’s possible to include ‘too many’.
-As the number of features increases it becomes more difficult to build a usable product, and the result is often a confusing interface through which the user cannot navigate even simplest functions.
+It’s possible to include ‘too many’.
+As the number of features increases, it becomes more difficult to build a usable product, and the result is often a confusing interface through which the user cannot navigate even the simplest functions.

 The MVP can then be shared with early adopters to see their response.
 Are people excited to use it?
 Are their needs or problems resolved by using the app?
 Is it easy to use?
 Note this feedback and revise the app.

 I should reiterate: Building an MVP is not the same as creating the best app product.
 Your app idea is not yet at the ‘sweet spot’ where the minimum features satisfy the maximum number of users.

 The minimum viable product has fewer features than an app at the sweet spot.

 The MVP is a much earlier product than this ‘sweet spot’.
 It’s the minimum product that can be presented to the market in order to attract some paying app users and to validate the research about what they want.
 Market research gives us a good idea of how to achieve the MVP, while the MVP enhances our findings and takes us to the next stage.

 So how do you go about building the MVP?